Electoral reform in the United States: Redistricting

 In the United States House of Representatives and many other legislative bodies such as city councils, members are elected from districts, whose boundaries are changed periodically through a process known as redistricting.
 When this process is manipulated to benefit a particular political party or incumbent, the result is known as gerrymandering.
 The Open Our Democracy Act & the For the People Act are bills designed to end gerrymandering.
 The For the People Act passed the United States House of Representatives on March 3, 2020.
 As of June 2021, it has not been passed by the United States Senate.
-Due to the Uniform Congressional District Act, it is illegal for a state with more than one representative to elect its representatives proportionally in several multi-member districts or in an at-large election.
+Due to the Uniform Congressional District Act of 1967, it is illegal for a state with more than one representative to elect its representatives in multi-member districts or in an at-large election, whether the election method used is proportional or not.